Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 Yakama Nation Chairman Gerald Lewis addresses the crowd before the ribbon cutting for the juvenile fish passage facility.

-The Cle Elum fish passage project – and the Integrated Plan itself – has strong support from Gov. Jay Inslee and U.S. Interior Secretary Deb Haaland, both of whom joined over 200 guests to celebrate the opening of the new juvenile facility on July 24.
+The Cle Elum fish passage project – and the Integrated Plan itself – has strong support from Gov. Jay Inslee and U.S. Interior Secretary Deb Haaland.
+Both joined over 200 guests to celebrate the opening of the new juvenile facility on July 24.

 The Yakima Basin Integrated Plan is a 30-plus-year, multi-agency strategy to secure water for communities, farms, and fish.
 From the start, the Integrated Plan emerged as a national leader in collaborative, innovative water supply solutions.
 Without its investments, recent droughts would have created even greater hardships for Washington communities.
 Visit the website or read the 2023 annual recap for more information.